 Men, do you know how to knit?
-You might want to start learning
+You can learn from the men of Taquile Island.

 No handshake, just coca leaves